 The transportation needs of the Grand Traverse Bay region, however, far exceed the anticipated revenues available under present legislation.
+Citizens within the Grand Traverse region have consistently expressed the need for transportation choices.
+Additional funding for non-motorized transportation infrastructure, including on-street facilities, trails and transit, should be sought to help meet these needs.
 Incremental Federal and State special appropriations, grants and additional local funding have to be pursued to fund key projects essential for the growing region.
-These key projects are:
+The key projects modeled using the Travel Demand Model are:

-- South Airport Road extension between Three Mile Road and Five Mile Road. - Hammond-Hartman connection and continuation to Silver Lake Road. - South Airport Road controlled access reconfiguration between Garfield and Cass Roads, including a new bridge over the Boardman River. - Beitner/Keystone Road widening from Chum's Corners to Hammond Road, including a long bridge over the railroad tracks, a creek and the Boardman River. - Eighth Street Road diet (4 to 3 lanes) between Boardman Avenue and Woodmere Avenue. - Garfield Road diet (4 to 3 lanes) between Boon Street and Eighth Street.
+- South Airport Road extension between Three Mile Road, Four Mile Road and Five Mile Road. - Hammond-Hartman connection with and without connection to Cass Road and continuation to Silver Lake Road. - South Airport Road controlled access reconfiguration between Garfield and Cass Roads, including a new bridge over the Boardman River. - Beitner/Keystone Road widening from Chum's Corners to Hammond Road, including a long bridge over the railroad tracks, a creek and the Boardman River. - Eighth Street Road diet (4 to 3 lanes) between Boardman Avenue and Woodmere Avenue. - Garfield Road diet (4 to 3 lanes) between Boon Street and Eighth Street.